hyphacoop/handbook/guides.md

 ### Submitting an expense

-1. Upload the expense receipt to [Employee Expense Receipts](https://link.hypha.coop/receipts) with file name `xx-YYYY-MM-DD.ext` where `xx` is the initials of the member and `ext` the file extension, then make note of the URL.
+1. Upload the expense receipt to [Employee Expense Receipts](https://link.hypha.coop/receipts) with file name `xx-YYYY-MM-DD-title.ext` where `xx` is the initials of the member, `title` describes the expense, and `ext` is the file extension, then make note of the URL.

 1. Open the [Expense Reimbursement](https://link.hypha.coop/expenses) sheet and fill in a new row according to instructions in the sheet.
     - Date of Expense: `[date on your receipt]`